nicm42/100-days-of-code-v2/log 1.md

 **Day 79: 4th October 2020**
 The Red Dwarf XII animation is done!
 I just need to check it everywhere now I've pushed it all to master and uploaded it, but that can wait for another day.
 I'm just glad it's done now - it's been fun, but it's taken a while and I'm looking forward to doing something else.

+**Day 80: 5th October 2020**
+The Red Dwarf XII animation was fine, so I've declared it done.
+I started on a StyleStage layout.
+I had an idea for a rainbow layout, so I've been having fun adding rainbow colours all over the place.
+Not yet worrying about whether it's readable or laid out well.
+But I have learnt more about nth-child and grids.